list_workflows

 Implementation Reference

-- Pydantic model defining the input schema for the list_workflows tool parameters.class ListWorkflowsParams(BaseModel): """Parameters for listing workflows.""" limit: Optional[int] = Field(10, description="Maximum number of records to return") offset: Optional[int] = Field(0, description="Offset to start from") active: Optional[bool] = Field(None, description="Filter by active status") name: Optional[str] = Field(None, description="Filter by name (contains)") query: Optional[str] = Field(None, description="Additional query string")
+- Pydantic BaseModel defining the input schema/parameters for the list_workflows tool, including optional fields for limit, offset, active filter, name filter, and custom query.class ListWorkflowsParams(BaseModel): """Parameters for listing workflows.""" limit: Optional[int] = Field(10, description="Maximum number of records to return") offset: Optional[int] = Field(0, description="Offset to start from") active: Optional[bool] = Field(None, description="Filter by active status") name: Optional[str] = Field(None, description="Filter by name (contains)") query: Optional[str] = Field(None, description="Additional query string")

-- Helper function to correctly identify and return auth_manager and server_config, handling possible swapped arguments.def _get_auth_and_config( auth_manager_or_config: Union[AuthManager, ServerConfig], server_config_or_auth: Union[ServerConfig, AuthManager], ) -> tuple[AuthManager, ServerConfig]: """ Get the correct auth_manager and server_config objects.
+- Helper function used by list_workflows (and other tools) to flexibly resolve auth_manager and server_config arguments, handling potential order swaps.def _get_auth_and_config( auth_manager_or_config: Union[AuthManager, ServerConfig], server_config_or_auth: Union[ServerConfig, AuthManager], ) -> tuple[AuthManager, ServerConfig]: """ Get the correct auth_manager and server_config objects.
 This function handles the case where the parameters might be swapped.
 Args: auth_manager_or_config: Either an AuthManager or a ServerConfig. server_config_or_auth: Either a ServerConfig or an AuthManager.
 Returns: tuple[AuthManager, ServerConfig]: The correct auth_manager and server_config.
 Raises: ValueError: If the parameters are not of the expected types. """ # Check if the parameters are in the correct order if isinstance(auth_manager_or_config, AuthManager) and isinstance(server_config_or_auth, ServerConfig): return auth_manager_or_config, server_config_or_auth # Check if the parameters are swapped if isinstance(auth_manager_or_config, ServerConfig) and isinstance(server_config_or_auth, AuthManager): return server_config_or_auth, auth_manager_or_config # If we get here, at least one of the parameters is not of the expected type if hasattr(auth_manager_or_config, "get_headers"): auth_manager = auth_manager_or_config elif hasattr(server_config_or_auth, "get_headers"): auth_manager = server_config_or_auth else: raise ValueError("Cannot find get_headers method in either auth_manager or server_config") if hasattr(auth_manager_or_config, "instance_url"): server_config = auth_manager_or_config elif hasattr(server_config_or_auth, "instance_url"): server_config = server_config_or_auth else: raise ValueError("Cannot find instance_url attribute in either auth_manager or server_config") return auth_manager, server_config